The Fat Lady Sings: Post-TFLS careers

 In 1993, drummer Robert Hamilton, who left before the second album, and Ali McMordie set up the charity project Peace Together, which released a compilation album including versions of the TFLS track "Be Still" featuring Elizabeth Fraser, Peter Gabriel, Nanci Griffith, Clive Langer, Sinéad O'Connor, Feargal Sharkey, and Jah Wobble.

-Guitarist Tim Bradshaw and bassist Dermot Lynch enjoyed chart success in America as members of the band Dog's Eye View in 1995.
+Guitarist Tim Bradshaw and bassist Dermot Lynch had some chart success in America as members of the band Dog's Eye View in 1995.
 Subsequently, Bradshaw worked as a session and live musician, producer and arranger for Tanita Tikaram, The Fatima Mansions and David Gray.
 Lynch also played for David Gray and went on to work as a tour and production manager for Keane, Fun Lovin' Criminals and Supergrass.

 Singer and songwriter Nick Kelly released his first solo album, Between Trapezes, independently in 1997, and became the Best Solo Male Artist at the 1998–99 Irish Music Critics Awards.
 In 2005, he released his second album, Running Dog, on his own label.
 More recently, he has recorded with the project Alien Envoy, who released the album Nine Lives in 2010.
-Kelly also works as a commercial director.
+Kelly also works as a commercial director and released a short film called Shoe which made the Oscar shortlist for Live Action Short in 2011.
+In 2017, Kelly released his longform directorial debut The Drummer and the Keeper, a film which featured Dermot Murphy, and Jacob McCarthy.